GLOBAL IGNORE LIST AND SPAM FILTER

 - Chat spam filtering with robust chat spam filter editor, allowing players to create their own custom filters.

-- Default spam filters catch the majority of sellers and spammers (defaults are for English servers)
+- Default spam filters catch the majority of sellers and spammers (defaults are for English servers) including Guild recruitment, Community invites, Asian languages, and so on.

 - Greatly improved UI over the default, created with pure WoW API (no shared libraries like ACE)